Aged care jobs in New South Wales

 Aged care jobs in New South Wales FAQs

-There are a lot of variances when it comes to pay rates, as aged care casual rates depend on your position, experience level and shift times that you work.
-New South Wales casual pay rates are as follows:
+There are several factors that influence aged care casual pay rates, including your role, level of experience and the shifts you work.
+In New South Wales, casual pay rates are as follows:

 • AIN: $38 - $75 per hour